Food Tank’s Winter 2020 Recommended Food Book Reading List

 Dr. Hyman’s upcoming book, Food Fix, starts with one idea: food is the most powerful medicine of all.
 Food Fix examines the relationship between the way people treat their bodies and the way they treat the planet.
 The zenith of Americans’ unhealthy relationships with both ends of the food system is corporate greed, according to Hyman.
 The book provides solutions that will make our bodies and our planet healthier.

-7. Food from the Radical Center: Healing Our Land and Communities by Gary Paul Nebhan
+7. Food from the Radical Center: Healing Our Land and Communities by Gary Paul Nabhan

-Nebhan’s dedicates his life and work to biocultural conservation; and in Food from the Radical Center, Nebhan shares the stories of people across the U.S. with the same dedication.
+Nabhan’s dedicates his life and work to biocultural conservation; and in Food from the Radical Center, Nabhan shares the stories of people across the U.S. with the same dedication.
 The book revels in the communities working to restore native plants and animals, including bison, turkeys, and ancient grains.
-For Nebhan, this conservation work is about more than just the species being protected—it is about restoring divided communities.
-Throughout the book, Nebhan shows that the power of food and restoration projects can even forge relationships between people who disagree with one another.
+For Nabhan, this conservation work is about more than just the species being protected—it is about restoring divided communities.
+Throughout the book, Nabhan shows that the power of food and restoration projects can even forge relationships between people who disagree with one another.

 8. Fruteros: Street Vending, Illegality, and Ethnic Community in Los Angeles by Rocío Rosales (forthcoming May 2020)